cblankenback/covid19-canada-azure-pipeline/README.md

 ### 5. Move to Azure SQL

-- Loaded cleaned CSV/Parquet files into SQL tables using Synapse or Data Factory.
+- Loaded cleaned CSV/Parquet files into SQL tables using Synapse.

 ### 6. Build Dashboard in Power BI